ajschumacher/gadsdc/08-regularization/README.md

 Optional:

  * Check out [Linear algebra explained in four pages](http://cnd.mcgill.ca/~ivan/miniref/linear_algebra_in_4_pages.pdf)

 ### Questions

+ * How do K Nearest Neighbors, Naive Bayes, and linear models compare in terms of model interpretability?
+How/when could this inform model choices?
+ * What determines the complexity of a linear model, as it relates to model bias and variance?
+How can you control this complexity?
  * What other thoughts, comments, concerns, and questions do you have?
 What's on your mind?